Sheikh Khazal rebellion: Background

 From April 29 to May 2, 1922, Sheikh Khazal and Bakhtiari Khans convened in Dar-e Khazinah to establish cooperation.
-Another meeting in Ahvaz produced a formal agreement that Khazal and the Bakhtiaris would collaborate in all respects, while both pledged to "continue to serve the Iranian government faithfully and loyally."
+Another meeting in Ahwaz produced a formal agreement that Khazal and the Bakhtiaris would collaborate in all respects, while both pledged to "continue to serve the Iranian government faithfully and loyally."
 This agreement was a significant step toward the formation of the Southern League.
 The nucleus of the alliance, based on Sheikh Khazal and the Bakhtiaris, sought to attract additional members, including the Vali of Posht-e Kuh, Qavam ol-Molk of Khamsah, and possibly Sawlat ol-Dowlat.
 However, the League lacked formal structure and was largely a temporary tribal confederation with shared interests.

 Conflict

 1922 events

-In July 1922, a column of 274 Iranian soldiers, including 12 officers under command of Colonel Hasan Agha, were sent by Reza Khan to Khuzestan through the Bakhriari mountains to put pressure on Sheikh Khazal.
+In July 1922, a column of 274 Persian soldiers, including 12 officers under command of Colonel Hasan Agha, were sent by Reza Khan to Khuzestan through the Bakhriari mountains to put pressure on Sheikh Khazal.
 The Bakhtiaris, unaware that the column's destination was Khuzestan, and thinking their aim was to occupy their land, ambushed them and destroyed the force.
-Only a handful of Iranian soldiers escaped the massacre.
+Only a handful of Persian soldiers escaped the massacre.
 Enraged, Reza Khan swore to take revenge on the ambush; the Bakhtiaris, however, requested to be informed of such military operations in the future, in order to avoid another clash.
-Reza Shah was however preoccupied with other troubles in the Iranian frontier, most notably the Kurdish rebellion of Simko Shikak, preventing him from immediately retaliating against the Bakhtiaris.
+Reza Shah was however preoccupied with other troubles in the Persian frontier, most notably the Kurdish rebellion of Simko Shikak, preventing him from immediately retaliating against the Bakhtiaris.
 The troubles with the Bakhtiaris continued in mid-September, when two minor sheikhs of the Bakhtiaris destroyed the village of Chughurt.